Ghali01/google_map_windows/README.md

   mapController.removePolygon(polygon);
 ```

-### 5- events system
+### 5- Events system

-you can add a new event listenr with following syntex
+You can add a new event listener with following syntax

 for map